tzler/server_side_psych/server_setup/security_setup.md

 This should allow us to operate freely, even while our server is more secure.

-Again, most of this is taken directly from [DigitalOcean's tutorials](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-18-04) but I've reorganized things for pedegogical reasons.
+Again, most of this is taken directly from [DigitalOcean's tutorials](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-18-04) but I've reorganized things for pedegogical reasons, and done some version control to make sure the instructions match Ubuntu 18.04.

+Great, now you're ready to set up your first fully secure node environment that is available to the rest of the internet!
+Please proceed to `experiment_setup/hello_world/README.md`